- Must visit

 Discover the best of Helsinki — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Helsinki trip today.

-The lively harbor square known for sea views, ferries, seasonal stalls, and easy access to many classic Helsinki sights.
+This lively harbor market is a classic Helsinki promenade for sea views, ferries, local culture, and easy access to landmarks.

 Most travelers heading to Helsinki from Stockholm choose to fly, as this is by far the fastest option on this route.
 However, those who do choose to travel by boat are rarely disappointed!
 Ferries from Stockholm to Helsinki are well known for their beautiful scenery and a party atmosphere on board.
 Ferries take approximately 16 hours and 30 minutes to reach Helsinki from Stockholm and both main ferry providers, Viking and Tallink Silja, depart once per day.
 Luggage limits onboard are very generous, so passengers needn't worry about fitting everything in hand luggage.